mdlincoln/mdlincoln.github.io/_posts/2016-07-26-live-peer-review-mapping-architecture-in-germany.md

 That said, the authors are clearly interested in spatial analysis (judging by the preliminary maps shown on the project website), and so it is unclear why they would allow themselves to use coordinates, but not afford that possibility to others.
 This means that I must geo-code these locations myself, likely introducing a new error as I do not have the historical contextual knowledge about changing place names that the authors are able to bring to this work.

-**If they have performed signifcant correction of automatic geocoding, the authors should provide those coordinates, along with some documentation about the process they used to arrive at these coordinates, and what the level of precision is.**
+**If they have performed significant correction of automatic geocoding, the authors should provide those coordinates, along with some documentation about the process they used to arrive at these coordinates, and what the level of precision is.**

 For the time being, however, we can add automatically geocode coordinates in order to do some tentative spatial analysis.